nikhil-nakhate/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road.
+I used a combination of center lane driving, recovering from oversteer.
 For recovery I added left camera data to the right turn data by adding a recovery angle to the steering label, and vice versa to the left turn data.

 For details about how I created the training data, see the next section.